Equidistribution of partial coverings from closed geodesics: Equidistribution

-Since $\Psi- \mathbf{1}_{\FF(Y)}\frac{\langle\Psi,1\rangle }{\vol(\FF(Y))} $ is orthogonal to the constant function we conclude by the above that for $n$ sufficiently large (depending on $\eps$ through $Y=Y(\eps)$) the contribution is less than $\eps$, say.
-Since $\eps>0$ was arbitrary this finishes the proof. \end{proof} \begin{remark} Obtaining an effective version of Theorem \ref{thm:main} in the non-compact case leads to subtleties at the cusps.
+Since $\Psi- \psi_Y\frac{\langle\Psi,1\rangle }{\langle\psi_Y,1\rangle } $ is smooth, compactly supported and orthogonal to the constant function we conclude by the above that for $n$ sufficiently large (depending on $\eps$ through $Y=Y(\eps)$) the contribution is less than $\eps$, say.
+Since $\eps>0$ was arbitrary this finishes the proof in view of Lemma \ref{lem:Zelditch}. \end{proof} \begin{remark} Obtaining an effective version of Theorem \ref{thm:main} in the non-co-compact case leads to subtleties at the cusps.
 We note however that in \cite{DuImTo} and \cite{HumphriesNordentoft22} equidistribution statements for partial coverings were obtained with explicit error-terms (power saving in the discriminant) in the non-compact case.
 Similarly, by a regularization process as in \cite[Sec.
 5.3]{HumphriesNordentoft22} this \emph{can} be proved with the techniques of this paper under the assumption that the non-constant Weyl sums (for the spectral basis of residual and cuspidal Maa{\ss} forms and Eisenstein series) tends effectively to zero with polynomial dependence on the spectral parameter.
-This is however a stronger notion assumption of equidistribution than that of convergence in the weak$^\ast$ topology used in Definition \ref{def:equid}. \end{remark}
+This is however a stronger notion/assumption of equidistribution than the one used in Definition \ref{def:equid}. \end{remark}